The University has waste collection and recycling facilities around the Campus. The following waste streams are collected:

 - General Waste

 During term time the University generates around 50 tonnes of general waste each month.
 The general waste generated by the University is taken to a local sorting facility, where readily recyclable items are extracted from the waste stream for recycling.
 The remaining residual waste is then sent to a local Energy from Waste facility, where it is burnt to generate electricity and heat.

 The University has a rolling programme to introduce new recycling and general waste bins around the Brayford Campus.
 The new bins have the WRAP Recycle Now logos to ensure that waste streams are clearly marked.
-The graph below shows how much waste and recycling the university generated over the last nine months.
+The graph below shows how much waste and recycling the university generated over the last twelve months.

 The University has installed two recycling areas in the Student Village.

 You can view a map highlighting specialist and general recycling points on campus here:

 For people living within Lincoln you can find details about what items can be recycled here.

 The University of Lincoln now has a range of locations around the Brayford Campus where portable batteries can be collected for recycling.

 What do we mean by “portable batteries”? – In terms of batteries that the University can send for recycling we mean household batteries – i.e. AA, AAA, C, D, 6V, 9.5V and button cells from watches and calculators,

 There are main battery collection points in the following locations: